Graduate Academic Regulations

 - Removal of all "Incomplete" grades applying towards degree requirements from their record.

 - Certification by the college that the student has met all degree requirements (institutional and program) to qualify for graduation.

 Students who satisfy the above requirements will be considered candidates for graduation and will be eligible to participate in graduation ceremonies.

 Students who do not satisfy degree requirements must delete their application in CougarNet and submit a new graduation application for a future semester.

 Graduation Ceremony.
 A graduation ceremony is held at the end of the fall and spring semesters.
 Students who do not plan to attend the ceremony must indicate so on the application for graduation.

 Fall and Spring candidates may only participate in a graduation ceremony in the term of which their degree requirements are completed.

-Students completing the requirements at the end of a summer term may participate only in the fall semester graduation ceremony.
+Students completing the requirements at the end of a summer semester may participate only in the fall semester graduation ceremony.